jeff-nasseri/dev-migrants/Netherlands/Immigration-Naturalisation-Service/Introduction.md

 ## IND Process

 Many companies work with experts or lawyers to handle the IND application process.
-For example, [Everaert Advocaten](https://www.google.com/search?q=everaert+advocaten&oq=everaert+advocaten&sourceid=chrome&ie=UTF-8) can assist you with the following steps:

 1. **Initial Contact**: Gather your information and provide guidance on the process and visa type.
 2. **Documentation**: For HSM, refer to the [HSM Application Form](https://ind.nl/en/forms/3072.pdf).